-How to buy a log burner or multi-fuel stove
+How to Buy a Log Burner or Multi-Fuel Stove

 We asked stove owners what advice they would give someone thinking of buying a stove, and what features they have found really useful.
 Which? members can log in to reveal our exclusive advice.

 Not yet a Which? member?
-Sign up for a £1 trial subscription to Which? to see what stove owners wish they had known before they bought a stove, and what stove features they have found invaluable.
+Sign up to Which? to see what stove owners wish they had known before they bought a stove, and what stove features they have found invaluable.

 Before you settle on a stove, we recommend going to a few showrooms in your area to get more of an idea of the size and style of the stoves available to you.
 It's worth taking to the showroom some pictures of the room you want to put the stove in, as this will help you to visualise the stoves in your home and give a clearer idea to any sales staff about what you need.